Leadership

 What I bring reliably

-Staying steady under pressure — I tend to slow down and get clearer when things get harder
+Staying steady under pressure — I tend to slow down and get clearer

 I include this section because anyone who only talks about their strengths is either not paying attention or not being straight with you.